Take A Transformational Anchored Adventure

 - Great people: They say, you are the average of the five people you spend the most time with.
 This is because of “mirror neurons” in our brains.
 These neurons will copy the beliefs and habits of others around us.

-There’s at least one person in history, in your social circle, in a podcast – who faced a situation almost exactly like yours, and wrote about it.
+There’s at least one person in history, in your social circle, in a podcast, in a TedTalk – who has faced a situation almost exactly like yours and wrote about it.
 There are 1,000 of YouTube videos that can teach you how to do anything from applying makeup, to changing your cars oil, to building a shed, to programing a software program.
 Challenge yourself to learn something new.